codingwithjae/skilledElearningLandingPage/README.md

 ### What I learned

-- This project is the second Front Ed project that I made.
+- This project is the second Front End project that I made.
 Was a great exercise for CSS layout.

 ### What can be improve